If you know how to walk, run or ride a bike, then we’ve got more tracks for you than a best of Beyonce playlist. Let’s do this thing.

 Jack Bussell

-When it comes to getting fit, SUPing is it: Stand Up Paddleboarding turns your core into a rockface to rival any climbing course.
-It’s a great way to explore the NSW coast’s inlets and estuaries, too, like Manly, South Head, Jervis Bay, Shoalhaven and Ben Boyd National Park.
-Try EcoTreasures SUP tours at The Basin, so you can start small and work up to big.
+When it comes to getting fit, SUP-ing (Stand Up Paddleboarding) is where it’s at.
+This water sport will turns your core into a rockface that can rival any climbing course.
+It’s a great way to explore the NSW coast’s inlets and estuaries, too.
+Manly, South Head, Jervis Bay, Shoalhaven and Beowa National Park are all great options, but any calm stretch of coastline will do.

 -